Nils Bergslien

 Nils Nilsen Bergslien (26 February 1853 – 18 December 1928) was a Norwegian illustrator, painter and sculptor.
-Nils Berglien was inspired from the legends, the history of Norway and the west Norwegian mountain landscape.
+Nils Berglien was inspired by the legends, the history of Norway and the west Norwegian mountain landscape.
 He was known for his national-romantic depictions of folk life and motifs from fairy tales and legends.

 Personal life

 Bergslien was born in Voss in Hordaland county, Norway.
-He was a son of Nils Larsen Bergslien and Sigvor Nilsdatter.
+He was the son of Nils Larsen Bergslien and Sigvor Nilsdatter.
 His uncles were painter and artist Knud Bergslien and sculptor Brynjulf Bergslien.
-He was married to Johanna Jacobsdatter Møkletun (1853-1921).
+He was married to Johanna Jacobsdatter Møkletun (1853–1921).
 The couple settled in Eidfjord.
 He died in Eidfjord in 1928.